rpillutla/rpillutla.github.io/_pages/depression-info.md

 ---
-permalink: /depression-info/
+permalink: /depression-and-anxiety/
 title: "Yoga for Depression and Anxiety"
 ---
 <div>

 Depression and anxiety are two increasingly prevalent mood disorders.
 Depression involves persistent sadness and a loss of interest or pleasure in activities that are usually enjoyable.
-Anxiety is characterised by symptoms of fear, worry or panic, and difficulty getting adequate sleep.
+Anxiety is characterised by symptoms of fear, worry or panic, and difficulty in getting adequate sleep.

 <b><i>Are you struggling with sadness or lack of energy/enthusiasm that is interfering with your life?
 Are you sleeping too much or too little?
 Does it feel like nothing can help?
 Or are you having any side effects from your medication for depression or anxiety.</i></b>